BLACK DOME CHALLENGEAsheville, North Carolina

 Once the route turns back west just outside Old Fort you have relatively flat terrain until you arrive at the Old Highway 70 greenway climb.
 This tops out at the popular Kitsuma Trailhead where you’ll continue West into Black Mountain where we recommend to stop at Dynamite Roasting or Pisgah Brewing for your choice of drink.
 Next up you’ll pass through Warren Wilson College and into East Asheville.
 The route now jumps back on the Blue Ridge Parkway for the most scenic option to get back to Rockgeist but feel free to make the route your own and explore the city before returning to your vehicle.

 - If you need any bikepacking gear check out the Rockgeist rental gear selection.

 - This is a big route to tackle in a single overnight.
 If you’re looking to spend more time camping you may want to consider taking two nights; the first at Mt.
 Mitchell State Park campground and the second at Catawba Falls Campground.
 Both campgrounds can fill up fast so it’s best to reserve your sites in advance.

 - Take note of the Curtis Creek gravel road off the Parkway (heading north from Mt.
 Mitchell).
-If you have large road tires/gravel tires this is a fun short-cut that skips Marion and connects to the route in Old Fort.
+Camping along Curtis Creek is much easier to get compared to reserving a site on Mt.
+Mitchell.